What is a Postpartum Nanny: Taking Care of Babies After Birth

 Finding the right postpartum care provider involves research and careful consideration.
 Here are steps to help you in the process:

-- Interview Multiple Candidates: Conduct interviews with multiple candidates to assess their qualifications, experience, and compatibility with your family.
+3. Interview Multiple Candidates: Conduct interviews with multiple candidates to assess their qualifications, experience, and compatibility with your family.
 Prepare a list of questions to ask, focusing on their approach to care, experience with newborns, and understanding of postpartum tasks.
+Be sure to ask how they support other family members during the postpartum period to ensure comprehensive care for your household.